AlexLB99/verify-rust-std/doc/src/challenges/new-challenge.md

 ## Goal

-*Describe the goal of this challenge with 1-2 sentences.*
+The goal of this challenge is to verify the Rc and Arc implementations, the library-provided building blocks that enable safe multiple ownership of data through reference counting.

 ## Motivation